rodrigomelo9/verifying-foss-hdl-synthesizers/README.md

 # Yosys versus: a project to check the FOSS synthesizer against vendors EDA tools

+The aim of this project is to provide feedback about things supported by the vendor EDA tools, which presents problems in Yosys.

+> Disclaimer: it is an independent project, not endorsed by the Yosys project.

 ## System prepare (Debian based distributions and probably others GNU/Linux systems)

 * Install Yosys following [https://github.com/YosysHQ/yosys#setup](this) instructions.